railsuser2014/openobject-doc-book-en/3/3_7/index.rst

 	   single: module; base_synchro

-	* you can synchronize specified document types in several databases using the :mod:`base_synchro` module, which is a shared-funding module rather than in the standard open repositories.
+	* you can synchronize specified document types in several databases using the :mod:`base_synchro` module, which is a shared-funding module rather than a module in the standard open repositories.

 One of the great advantages of integrating accounts with all of the other modules is in avoiding the double entry of data into accounting documents.
 So in Open ERP an Order automatically generates an